 Since then, Khanna has seen a fair amount of ups and downs.
 His first restaurant, about a kilometre away from the Twin Towers in New York, came to a standstill after the terrorist attack.
 In 2006, Khanna launched Spice Route and got his big break with his small restaurant.
 He was invited by Michelin-starred chef Gordon Ramsay on his show Kitchen Nightmares.

-However, when the recession hit in 2008, and he was employed by a Michelin-starred restaurant in Paris.
+However, when the recession hit in 2008, he was employed by a Michelin-starred restaurant in Paris.
 Here, the brilliant chef was made to wash dishes and stack shelves.

 View this post on Instagram